 Petals can fall off roses prematurely due to weather conditions, pest infestations or fungal disease.
 Roses naturally start to lose petals as the blooms get older.

 Changing Weather Conditions

 Thrips are small insects with extended bodies that eat bud bases and petals.
-They prevent buds from opening, cause blooms to be misshaped as petals weaken and fall.
-Although they can be found on any rose bush variety, they frequently infest light-colored roses, such as white and pastels.
+They prevent buds from opening and cause blooms to be misshaped as petals weaken and fall.
+Thrips also damage rose leaves, causing yellow flecks, twisting and distorted appearances.
+Although they can be found on any rose variety, they frequently infest light-colored roses, such as white and pastels.

-Botrytis blight is a fungal disease that affects rose bush flowers.
-The disease generally affects rose bushes during periods of cool, damp weather.
-The infection thwarts buds from opening and over time the buds become brown or shadowy gray in color and petals fall.
-Cut off infected buds; there is no treatment for the disease.
-As weather conditions change and turn hot and dry, the remaining, healthy flowers should dry and eventually open.
+Botrytis blight is a fungal disease that affects rose bush flowers, generally showing up during periods of cool, damp weather.
+The infection thwarts buds from opening, and over time, the buds become brown or shadowy gray in color and petals fall.
+It can cause leaves to form soft, brown spots.
+You might also notice cankers growing on the canes of your rose bush.